 Faculty and administrators involved in the disciplinary process are expected to abide by the standards articulated in the Policy on Student Conduct.
 Students who fail to conform to the established standards of student conduct are subject to one or more of the disciplinary sanctions/penalties listed in the Student Code of Conduct.
 A disciplinary sanction/penalty may not be imposed upon a student for engaging in prohibited conduct unless the student has been offered an opportunity for a hearing that conforms to certain minimal procedural due process standards.
 Student Conduct Policies have been drafted to establish disciplinary hearing procedures that conform to procedural due process requirements.

-The Office of the Dean of Student Affairs is authorized to establish and administer this policy.
+The Dean of Student Affairs’ office is authorized to establish and administer this policy.
 Any questions regarding interpretation of this code or any of its provisions should be directed to the Dean of Student Affairs and/or the his designee.

-The values of the Office of the Dean of Student Affairs provide a framework for programs and practices that mirror institutional values.
+The values of the Dean of Student Affairs’ office provide a framework for programs and practices that mirror institutional values.
 The values of the Student Conduct Program are:

 - Civic responsibility and student involvement;